pyOpenSci/software-peer-review/how-to/author-guide.md

 - **Most functionality should be clearly documented and tested**.
 At the submission stage, all major functions should be stable enough to be fully documented and tested.
 The README should make a strong case for the package.
 - **The README provides enough information** about your package (goals, usage, similar packages) for the editors to assess its scope without having to install the package.
 The README file should also make a strong case for why the package adds value to the scientific Python ecosystem.

-### Review before publication
+### Review and publication ordering

+For most packages, we encourage you to **submit to a journal first** if you plan to publish a software paper.
+A package that has already undergone journal review has a stronger development history and more established use cases — both things we value in a pyOpenSci submission. pyOpenSci focuses on the Python packaging ecosystem and software best practices, while journal review provides deeper scientific and methodological scrutiny.

+If your package has been published in a peer-reviewed journal and the publication covers its core methodology, you may be eligible for our [publication fast-track review](publication-fast-track).

-We strongly suggest that you submit your package for review to pyOpenSci **before submitting a software paper** describing the package to a journal.
-Review feedback may result in major improvements and updates to your package, including renaming, refactoring and breaking changes to classes, methods and functions.
+For packages without an associated journal publication, you can still submit to pyOpenSci at any time.
+Keep in mind that review feedback may result in significant improvements, including renaming, refactoring, and breaking changes to classes, methods, and functions — so submitting before finalising a software paper can help you avoid rework.

 :::{note}
 Many Python packages are published to PyPI in alpha/beta stages to attract early users and contributors and to make installation easier.
 Publishing to PyPI before review is acceptable and often beneficial for package development.